 Life Before Marriage

 Betty Ford worked at a number of jobs before both her first marriage and then her second marriage.
 To help defray the expense of her dance classes in Grand Rapids, she took her first formal job at the prominent local department store Herpolscheimer’s as a lunchtime model of clothing for teenage and young adult women, earning three dollars an appearance.
 During some years in high school, she opened her own dance school, renting space to use as a studio where she taught children, adults at Betty Bloomer Dance School, Grand Rapids, approximately 1935-1937, earning fifty cents for each child student.
 For four consecutive summers, she also taught dance at Camp Byrn Afom, Stone Lake, Michigan, summers 1937, 1938, 1939, 1940.
-She recalled teaching some of the era’s most popular dance such as the fox trot, waltz, and Big Apple.
+She recalled teaching some of the era’s most popular dance such as the foxtrot, waltz, and Big Apple.

 NOTE: In a 1987 interview, Mrs. Ford mentioned not only her mother and Martha Graham as her strongest role models and influences but also Eleanor Roosevelt; the incumbent First Lady belief that she had the right to express opinions independent of the President and her shaping the First Lady role to match her individualism caught young Betty Ford’s attention and she found it to be “healthy.”After her two summers of 1937 and 1938 were spent studying modern dance at Bennington College and a meeting with Martha Graham during a Grand Rapids performance of her troupe, Betty Ford was given the opportunity to study with the modern impresario at her school in New York.
 She moved there, sharing apartments with other female students, in first the Greenwich Village and then the Chelsea sections of the city.
 Martha Graham Auxiliary Dance Company, dancer, New York, New York, 1940-1941.
 Although she did not tour the country with the main Graham dance company, she made numerous appearances in New York, including at least one at Carnegie Hall.
-To support herself she worked for the John Roberts Powers Modeling Agency, as a fashion model of furs, hats and dresses in runway shows and department stores, New York, New York, 1939-1941.
+To support herself she worked for the John Roberts Powers Modeling Agency, as a fashion model of furs, hats, and dresses in runway shows and department stores, New York, New York, 1939-1941.

 At her mother’s urging, Betty Ford returned to Grand Rapids from New York.
-She found full-time employment at Herpolscheimer’s fashion coordinator and clothing buyer, 1941-1948, in a series of promotions to jobs which required her frequent buyer trips to New York and other cities.
+She found full-time employment at Herpolscheimer’s fashion coordinator and clothing buyer, 1941-1948, in a series of promotions to jobs that required her frequent buyer trips to New York and other cities.
 Although there were periods during her first marriage when she was away from Grand Rapids, she consistently returned to work at the department store.
 She also became a part-time instructor at Travis Dance Studio, Grand Rapids, Michigan, 1941-1942, where she had first taken lessons.
 Among the performances she choreographed was a performance staged at a Baptist Church, notable for the controversy created by her dancers’ appearance in scanter costumes.
 She also brought dance instruction into a Grand Rapids’ African-American community with a regular weekly class there for children.
 With her mother’s hospital work exposing Betty Ford early on to people living with disabilities, she also took on students who were deaf and blind, instructing a sight-impaired student to do ballroom dancing, and even learning rudimentary sign-language to instruct the hearing-impaired.

 During her first marriage to salesman William Warren (1942-1947), she relocated to several cities where his work took him and returned to full employment herself.
 These included Toledo, Ohio – where she found work as a demonstrator in a local department store, Lasalle & Koch, requiring her to both model and sell clothes and Syracuse, New York – where she worked as a food processor in a frozen-food factory.
 Upon their return to Grand Rapids, Betty Warren resumed employment at Herpolsheimer’s.
 Following her divorce, she continued to work there until her second marriage took her to Washington, D.C. in early 1949.